blaze2004/quinva/ai-prompts.md

 context: no context needed

 output: use emoji names and render them with lucide react, it also created the dynamic icon component

+# prompt 4
+Create groups page, where users can see all the groups they are members of.
+Also add a button to create new groups, it should open a popup or can be full page form form where users can select group name, and a lucide icon, (add few suggestions for name like tokyo trip, house expense etc.).
+On the frontend just create the UI, and then create CRUD api endpoints for groups (create a group, invite someone - only owner can invite, delete a group -only owner can delete, list all groups in which user is a  member - with pagination and filter support, filter is basically whether user is owner or member)

+context: model schema, theme and shadcn components

+output: created groups CRUD api endpoints and a basic UI, which after making some changes looks good.

+# prompt 5
+added proper type annotations as expected by next-openapi-gen to all api routes in order to generate openapi.json for the project.

+context: src/app/api directory

+output: nice openapi.json